01 of 19

 El Capitan Theater is a Disney-owned movie theater showing the first runs of their newest films.
-Located just before you get to Highland Avenue at 6838 Hollywood Boulevard, next door to the Disney Soda Fountain, the El Capitan has a lovely, restored box office and interior.
+Located just before you get to Highland Ave. at 6838 Hollywood Blvd., next door to the Disney Soda Fountain, the El Capitan has a lovely, restored box office and interior.

 This movie theater isn't like most, though, because along with the typical previews before the main film, El Capitan puts on a lively pre-show.
 However, as a result, prices are very high compared to other movie houses in the area.Continue to 12 of 19 below.

 12 of 19

 The pink-colored, art deco-styled building just off Hollywood Boulevard on Highland Ave. was once the headquarters of cosmetics company Max Factor.
 Today, it's the Hollywood Museum, which claims to have the world's most extensive collection of Hollywood memorabilia.